Axzythium-UOP/Axzythium-UOP/README.md

 # Hello, I'm [Your Name] 👋

+Welcome to my developer profile!
-I am a results-driven Software Developer and a second-year Computer Science student at the University of Portsmouth.
-I specialize in backend and mobile development with expertise in PostgreSQL, Python, Dart, and Java.
-I am passionate about building scalable, efficient solutions and continuously improving my skills by working on real-world projects.
+I am a results-driven Software Developer and second-year Computer Science student at the University of Portsmouth.
+Specializing in backend and mobile development with skills in PostgreSQL, Python, Dart, and Java.

 ---

-## Education

-**BSc (Hons) Computer Science**
-University of Portsmouth | Expected Graduation: 2026

----

-## Technical Skills
+## 🚀 Technical Skills

 <p>
   <img src="https://img.shields.io/badge/PostgreSQL-336791?style=for-the-badge&logo=postgresql&logoColor=white" alt="PostgreSQL" />